Statistical mechanics of phase transitions in elastic media with vanishing thermal expansion: Introduction

-Statistical mechanics descriptions for elastic media as well as equilibrium phase transitions are well-developed and have a long history of study.
-Phase transitions are characterized by a jump in the order parameter, or a diverging correlation length, for first and second order transitions, respectively~\cite{chaikin}.
-On the other hand, the position fluctuations in an elastic media (described by a suitably defined displacement field; see below) are {\em scale-invariant}, due to the fact that these displacement fluctuations are {\em broken symmetry} or {\em Goldstone modes}~\cite{chaikin}.
-Since the order parameter and the position fluctuations in an elastic media (described by a suitably defined displacement field; see below) should be thermodynamically coupled, it is pertinent to investigate the physical consequence of the interplay between the order parameter and displacement fluctuations.
-However, studies on their mutual interplay are still in their infancies.
-This, however, can be potentially relevant in a variety of systems.
-For instance, in general in any real magnetic crystal, the interplay between the magnetic and the elastic degrees of freedom should exist.
-Similarly, in a composite elastic medium (e.g., a binary alloy) or a of composite system made of a two-component fluid and an embedding elastic network (e.g., a polymer network in a mixed fluid), the order parameter - elasticity interplay should be present.
-While studies of phase transitions usually neglect any couplings with the background lattice vibrations or the elastic medium, some studies do suggest that such couplings could be important.
+Recent studies indicate that order parameter-strain couplings could be important in various phenomenologies.
 For instance, in a cross-linked, elastic polymer network swollen by a solvent mixture, droplets are found to grow to a fixed size, controlled by the network stiffness~\cite{style-prx}.
-More recent experimental studies have revealed that compressive stresses in a polymer network can suppress phase separation of the solvent that swells it, ultimately stabilizing the mixtures even well beyond the standard liquid-liquid phase-separation boundary~\cite{nat-phys,theory}.
+More recent experimental studies have revealed that compressive stresses in a polymer network can suppress phase separation of the solvent that swells it, ultimately stabilizing the mixtures even well beyond the standard liquid-liquid phase-separation boundary~\cite{nat-phys,prl-theory,theory,buddha}.
 Similarly, the order parameter - elasticity interplay is believed to be of importance to understand the ground state and collective excitation of magnetic materials.
-There has been a growing body of research that studies the various aspects and effects of order parameter - dilation coupling in the general context of magnetic materials~\cite{mag-results}.
+There has been a growing body of research that considers the various aspects and effects of order parameter - strain coupling in the general context of magnetic materials~\cite{mag-results}.
+In general in any real magnetic crystal, the interplay between the magnetic and the elastic degrees of freedom should exist.
+Similarly, in a composite elastic medium (e.g., a binary alloy) or a of composite system made of a two-component fluid and an embedding elastic network (e.g., a polymer network in a mixed fluid), the order parameter - elasticity interplay should be present.
+In fact, the question of phase separation in an elastic network is believed to be important in cell biological contexts, e.g., liquid-liquid phase separation is proposed as a candidate mechanism for the formation of membraneless compartments in live biological cells~\cite{membrane-less}.